TuxVinyards/qqX/README.md

   You must be able to type `quickemu` at a command prompt and get the quickemu usage screen.

 - The latest qqX release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but it is probably best to make your first download via the **clone** button.

-  Also use the Github clone button for the latest bug fixes. qqX is safe but not infallible ....
+Also use the Github clone button for the latest bug fixes ....

-  Please remember that by using this software YOU become part of the community.
   Please report unnoticed errors.
+By using this software YOU become a valued member of the community.

 - Extract the files & run the installer, usually right click, then run as program, or similar.